Transfer of Development Rights

 Measuring SuccessMeasuring Success

-The American Planning Association identified the complexity surrounding the evaluation of whether or not TDRs "work".
+The American Planning Association has investigated the complexity surrounding the evaluation of whether or not TDRs "work".
 The most difficult first step in evaluating the effectiveness of TDRs and defining success is the very different ways in which TDRs are designed and implemented.
 In 2009 the APA published a study in the Journal of the American Planning Association (JAPA) that identified Ten Factors that make TDRs successful - analyzing this criteria in twenty (20) actual cities that have TDRs.
 The author of that study, Rick Pruetz, has also published a full-length book on TDRs that discusses the tool comprehensively, as well as methods to evaluate their success and effectiveness.
 A critical part of these evaluations is the balance between economic investment and the conservation of farmland/open lands.

 How to Ensure Local Success